NewsLocal NewsFlathead County

 Nestled under the Whitefish range in Depot Park, the Whitefish Arts Festival is something that people flock to during the Fourth of July weekend.

-Featuring a range of art, the event also offers local food trucks for the entire community to come out enjoy.
+Featuring a range of art, the event also offers local food trucks for the entire community to come out and enjoy.

 People show up to appreciate the art, but it's the vendors who bring it to the table.
 That includes two local artists and long-time Whitefish Arts Festival vendors, Janca and Eric Reese.